TheRadioGuy/telecloud/README.md

 ![Telecloud](https://sun1-93.userapi.com/OckdApqVziooIA6VkeD41fJKwmhB-tNJ94UyKQ/1xlHFi28h4s.jpg)

+## NOT READY FOR RELEASE, THIS IS DEVELOPMENT VERSION

 ## What is it?
 It's a file storage where all your files are stored in Telegram servers.
 So, it works like: